chickensmitten/learning-rust-snake-game/readme.md

 ## Run Cargo
 - `cargo init` to create a binary application package in the main directory
 - `cargo run` to compile the application

+## Rust Analyzer
+- use rust analyzer in VS code to better read Rust code.
+- there is a difference between `str` and `String` in Rust code.